Autonomous quantum clocks using athermal resources

-The statistics of the total number of ticks observed in a finite duration, however, can differ from Poissonian statistics.
-This can be computed from the finite-time moment generating function of the number of counts within a given period.
-We use the large deviation principle to approximate the moment generating function in the large but finite-time limit, which can be identified as the largest eigenvalue of the the tilted Lindblad generator for the process~\cite{garrahan_thermodynamics_2010}.
+The statistics of the total number of ticks observed in a finite duration can be computed from the finite-time moment generating function of the number of counts within a given period.
+We use the large deviation principle to approximate the moment generating function in the large but finite-time limit, which can be identified as the largest eigenvalue of the the tilted Lindblad generator for the process~\cite{garrahan_thermodynamics_2010,touchette_large_2009}.
 The tilted Lindblad generator for the present example has the following form,